hypergraphql/hypergraphql/README.md

 ![HyperGraphQL](HyperGraphQL.png)  HyperGraphQL
 ======

+This software has been developed by [Semantic Integration Ltd.](semanticintegration.co.uk) and is released under Apache License 2.0.
+See [LICENSE.TXT](LICENSE.TXT) for license infromation.

 ## Short description

 HyperGraphQL is a [GraphQL](http://graphql.org) query interface for RDF triple stores.
 It enables  querying of RDF stores via SPARQL endpoints using GraphQL query language and schemas mapped onto the target RDF vocabularies.